roberts1y/connect-four/README.md

 4. Once you have Ruby installed, you can run your program from the terminal.
 To do this, open a new terminal window in VSCode by selecting "Terminal" > "New Terminal" from the top menu bar.

-5. In the terminal you opened inside of you connect-four forked repository, run the program using the `ruby` command followed by the name of your file.
+5. In the terminal you opened inside of you connect-four forked repository, run the program using the `ruby` command followed by the name of the file.
+In this case, it you would run the following command:

 ```
 ruby four.rb